 Understandably, young acrobats find this early training challenging.
 In a basic handstand, one is upside down with all the body's weight on the wrist, shoulder and lower back.
-There is natural pressure to want to come down and, since the hands are the body's only support, there is no way to cheat.
+As pressure on these body parts increases, students must resist the natural inclination to come down, and since their hands are their only support, there is no way to cheat.